vsatgit/test-doc-portal1/docs/index.md

-# This is an index file as backstage needs one
+# Test Doc Portal

-## TBD
+This is an index page that is required by backstage for documentation.